max-baum/cs152projectproposal/finaldraft.md

 -- This needs to be updated further --

 The results of our best-performing model, using a fully connected neural network with a positive class misclassification weight of 750 and no re-encoding of one-hot features after SMOTE, offer a revealing snapshot of both progress and limitation in PPP fraud detection.
+The confusion matrix below shows the class imbalance.

 ![confusion matrix for non re-encoded data](ohenonfixed_750weight.png)